Coronavirus: Ministry surveys schools to prepare for closures

 "6.
 Are there any other issues that you think we need to look at?"

-The survey came as Principals' Federation president Perry Rush was meeting ministry deputy secretary Katrina Casey today to seek a contingency plan for possible school closures.
+The survey came as Principals' Federation president Perry Rush was meeting ministry officials today to seek a contingency plan for possible school closures.

 READ MORE: